Madame Pompadour (1927 film)

 Madame Pompadour is a 1927 British silent historical drama film directed by Herbert Wilcox and starring Dorothy Gish, Antonio Moreno and Nelson Keys.
-The film depicts the life of Madame Pompadour, mistress of Louis XV of France.
+The film depicts the life of Madame de Pompadour, mistress of Louis XV.
 It was the first film to be shot at the newly christened Elstree Studios.

 Plot

 In 18th-century France, the King's mistress Madame Pompadour (Dorothy Gish), frees her jailed lover, political prisoner Rene Laval (Antonio Moreno), to make him her bodyguard.